On the role of geometric phase in the dynamics of elastic waveguides: Topological classification of elastic waveguides

 \section{Topological classification of elastic waveguides}

-The discussions on geometric phase have illustrated the role of differential geometry and topology in understanding the dynamics of an elastic waveguide.
-In this section, we show that the relation between geometric phase, topology, and dynamic response can be leveraged to design elastic waveguides.
+The previous discussion on the geometric phase has illustrated the role of differential geometry and topology in understanding the dynamics of elastic waves.
+In this section, we show how the relation between geometric phase, topology, and dynamic response can be leveraged to design elastic waveguides.

-We review the role of the geometric phase in the design of a class of elastic waveguides called elastic metamaterials.
-Broadly speaking, elastic metamaterials~\cite{hussein2014dynamics,jiao2023mechanical} are periodic structures.
-Their smallest repeating structural element is called a unit cell.
-Crucially, metamaterials derive their mechanical properties from the design of the unit cell, in addition to the material properties.
-The unit cell geometry can be tailored to enable a wide range of unconventional static and dynamic responses, such as negative Poisson's ratio~\cite{babaee20133d}, negative refractive index~\cite{yang_focusing_2004}, nonreciprocity~\cite{nassar_nonreciprocity_2020}, and cloaking~\cite{farhat_ultrabroadband_2009,stenger_experiments_2012}.
-However, it is challenging to rationally navigate the vast design space to achieve a specific material response.
-Topological concepts provide guidance by classifying different unit cell designs based on their dynamical response.
+In particular, we review the role of the geometric phase in the context of the design of elastic topological metamaterials (ETMs).
+Broadly speaking, elastic metamaterials~\cite{hussein2014dynamics,jiao2023mechanical} are typically periodic structures obtained by repeatedly assembling in space a section (called the unit cell) that embeds all the fundamental structural features of the material.
+The unit cell properties (e.g., geometry, materials, symmetries, etc.) can be tailored to enable a wide range of unconventional static and dynamic responses, such as negative Poisson's ratio~\cite{babaee20133d}, negative refractive index~\cite{yang_focusing_2004}, nonreciprocity~\cite{nassar_nonreciprocity_2020}, and cloaking~\cite{farhat_ultrabroadband_2009,stenger_experiments_2012}, just to name a few.
+Given the vastness of the design space, it is very challenging to comprehensively explore unit cell designs in search of specific material response.
+However, topology can be leveraged as an additional tool to support this search.
+Certain combinations of the unit cell properties, particularly those involving restrictions on spatial and temporal symmetries, lead to a specific class of metamaterials known as ETMs.
+The waveguiding properties of ETMs are closely connected to the topological properties of the dispersion relations, in a manner that is elucidated in the remainder of this section.